boutterudy/Perfimaas/README.md

 ## 💌 Contact

-Feel free to contact us about any questions you may have:
+Feel free to contact me about any questions you may have:
 * At [btte.rudy@gmail.com](mailto:btte.rudy@gmail.com)
 * By opening an issue.